jlinoff/sshx/README.md

 ## Download and Build it

-If you have make installed do this.
+If you have _make_ installed do this.
 ```bash
 $ git clone https://github.com/jlinoff/sshx.git
 $ cd sshx
 $ make
 ```

-If you don't but you will need internet access.
+If you don't, you can create it using _go_ but you will need internet access.
 ```bash
 $ git clone https://github.com/jlinoff/sshx.git
 $ cd sshx